jaypipes/articles/openstack/mulligan-architecture.md

 important to both the success of the project as well as the project's perceived quality and ease of use.

-If I could change OpenStack's API, what would I change for Project Mulligan?

-### OpenStack's API

-OpenStack has no coherent API.
-Period.

-Each OpenStack project has its own REST API, with the valiant API working group trying (in vain) to keep an eye out for consistency and issuing guidelines for projects to (fail to) use.

-The gripes I have with the various project REST APIs are virtually endless, so I'll just stick with a few major grievances here before talking up the wonders that Project Mulligan will bring to bear on the world of APIs.

-### Project Mulligan's API
+There is no REST API in Project Mulligan.
+Only gRPC APIs are supported.

-gRPC only.
-Versioned from the get-go with a sane set of clear rules for describing the evolution of the request and response payloads.
+The reason for this choice is that gRPC is versioned from the get-go with a sane set of clear rules for describing the evolution of the request and response payloads.

 No more inane and endless debates about "proper" REST-ness or HATEOS or which HTTP code thought up in the 1990s is more appropriate for describing a